ElcoK/ResearchGroup/_pages/about.md

     </div>
 </div>

-# Infrastructure Risk & Resilience Lab
+# Infrastructure Risk & Resilience Group

-Welcome to the Infrastructure Risk & Resilience Group!
+Welcome to the webpage of the Infrastructure Risk & Resilience Group!
 We are part of the [Institute for Environmental Studies (IVM)](https://www.ivm.vu.nl/){: target="_blank"} at the [Vrije Universiteit Amsterdam (VUA)](https://www.vu.nl/){: target="_blank"} and have close collaborations with [Deltares](https://www.deltares.nl/){: target="_blank"}, the [Weather & Climate Risk Group](https://wcr.ethz.ch/){: target="_blank"} at ETH Zurich and the [Oxford Programma for Sustainabable Infrastructure Systems (OPSIS)](https://opsis.eci.ox.ac.uk/){: target="_blank"} at the University of Oxford.

 Together we enjoy working on **Infrastructure Risk Modelling**, ranging from improving exposure information through **object-based detection on satellite imagery**, to **network interdependency modelling** and **large-scale risk assessments**.